mattwelke/ruby-parallel-concurrency-test/README.md

 Note the single line printed that lacks the expected newline:

 ```
-Started unit of work #1.Acquired semaphore permit to complete unit of work #2.
+Started unit of work #2.Started unit of work #1.
 ```